Music Mode: Transforming Robot Movement into Music Increases Likability and Perceived Intelligence: Discussion

 \section{Discussion}

-In Experiment 1 with the Orchestral, Robotic, and Native conditions, the Orchestral music condition was rated more Anthropomorphic, Likeable, and Animate and was perceived as more Intelligent and Safe (p$<$0.01 for all).
-The participants rated that they would feel more comfortable around the robot while it was playing the Orchestral Music Mode and that they liked the sounds better.
-These findings suggest that this robot could be more accepted and welcomed in the office spaces in question if it were playing the Orchestral Music Mode.
+In Experiment 1 with the Orchestra, Robotic, and Native conditions, the Orchestra music condition was rated more Anthropomorphic, Likeable, and Animate and was perceived as more Intelligent and Safe (p$<$0.01 for all).
+The participants rated that they would feel more comfortable around the robot while it was playing the Orchestra Music Mode and that they liked the sounds better.
+These findings suggest that this robot could be more accepted and welcomed in the office spaces in question if it were playing the Orchestra Music Mode.